Isidor Sârbu: Legacy

-Sârbu achieved posthumous fame as the maternal grandfather of Vladimir Voronin (born to Isidor's daughter Pelaghia).
-Voronin began his political career with the Communist Party of Moldavia in the 1960s, when he reportedly abjured the Sârbus; according to Ion Costaș, of the Democratic Forum of Romanians in Moldova, it still remains unexplained "how someone with this biographical record could be promoted within the Soviet Union".
+Isidor Sârbu was survived by Domnica, who kept sporadic contacts with her Soviet cousins, visiting them several times after 1976.
+That side of the family had since achieved fame through Isidor's grandson Vladimir Voronin (born to Pelaghia).
+He began his political career with the Communist Party of Moldavia in the 1960s, when he reportedly abjured the Sârbus; according to Ion Costaș, of the Democratic Forum of Romanians in Moldova, it still remains unexplained "how someone with this biographical record could be promoted within the Soviet Union".
 His ascent continued in post-Soviet Moldova, when he became leader of the Party of Communists, serving as national president in 2001–2009.
 The story first broke in March 2002, when Gheorghe Budeanu published in Timpul an article asking that Voronin either confirm or deny his connection with Brezoaele.

+The aged Domnica participated in the resulting debates.
+In 2002, she came out as a supporter of Moldovan–Romanian unionism and believer in a fused ethnic identity; she also argued that her father's native region, which had become a Soviet-style secessionist entity, was unsalvagable by Moldova, and should be "left to sink or swim".
+In tandem, she criticized Voronin for not sharing this agenda, and more generally for ignoring her.
+Dying in 2004, she shares her father's grave.
-His successor as president, Mihai Ghimpu, ordered the dossiers of Soviet political prisoners to be declassified in 2010, which allowed public access to Sârbu's biographical records.

-In 2012, Voronin discussed his family history with journalist Lorena Bogza of ProTV Chișinău.
+Voronin's successor as president, Mihai Ghimpu, ordered the dossiers of Soviet political prisoners to be declassified in 2010, which allowed public access to Sârbu's biographical records.
+In 2012, Voronin himself discussed his family history with journalist Lorena Bogza of ProTV Chișinău.
 He "admitted to being Isidor Sârbu's grandson, but denied that the latter had been an anti-communist, or that he had taken refuge to Romania of his own will.
 [Voronin] claimed that his grandfather wished to make his return to Corjova in 1945, but that he had been labeled a traitor by the Soviets, and only in that context did he prefer to stay in Romania."
 More in detail, Voronin argued that Sârbu had been sent to Romania with crates of ordnance, and denied that the family had ever been wealthy, other than owning a cart and horses.
 He also recounted having once met Domnica.
 Voronin left open the issue of his ethnic background, prompting journalists to argue that his ancestry may be entirely Romanian.